dongyx/hardv/README.md

 Usage
 -----

-Executing `hardv -h` prints a brief help.
+Calling `hardv --help` prints a brief help.
 Full description is documented in the man page `hardv(1)`.
-Typing `man hardv` to read.

 Following News
 --------------